 The Pharmacy on Level 1 is owned by the hospital.
 You can purchase items that are available in a pharmacy as well as have prescriptions filled here.
-It also carries breastfeeding pumps and supplies.
+It also carries breastfeeding pumps and supplies as well as sanitary pads.
 Our pharmacy has an education focus.
 You can make an appointment to talk to a Pharmacist any time you want information on a medication, even when you go home.